innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 # We need some additional tools from matplotlib
 import matplotlib.pyplot as plt

-# I am using the xkcd theme
+# I am using the xkcd theme.
 # This gives the chart an informal
-# or "indicatiive example" feel
+# or 'indicative example' feel
 with plt.xkcd():
     # Generate a line chart from the datalog dataframe
     ax = sns.lineplot(x="time",